towersvault/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.1
+- Fades in or out to white in GBC mode with gamma shader enabled will no longer have a frame of incorrect color
 - The move Transform now decrements PP properly when used by the AI recursively
 - Spinner tiles animate properly without resorting to vblank-induced slowdown
 - Fixed wrong color for move animation when it comes after self-inflicted confusion damage